upday/upday.github.io/_posts/blog/2016-09-05-model-view-presenter.md

 </picture>
 </center>

-## The Model-View-Presenter Pattern & RxJava In Android Architecture Blueprints
+## The Model-View-Presenter Pattern & RxJava in Android Architecture Blueprints

 The blueprint sample is a  <a href="https://github.com/googlesamples/android-architecture/wiki/To-do-app-specification">”To Do” application</a>.
-It lets a user create, read, update and delete “To Do” tasks.
-The asynchronous operations are handled with the help of RxJava.
+It lets a user create, read, update and delete “To Do” tasks, as well as apply filters to the displayed list of tasks.
+RxJava is used to move off the main thread and be able to handle asynchronous operations.

 ### Model